jcrecio/JavaISA/README.md

 3. **Maven projects only**
    - Gradle projects not supported
    - Ant projects not supported
+   - Workaround: Create Maven wrapper or convert build system

 4. **Java 8 specific**
    - Newer Java versions may have compatibility issues
-   - Workaround: Use Java 8 compatible syntax
+   - Workaround: Use Java 8 compatible syntax or update Daikon

 5. **JUnit 4/5 only**
    - TestNG not supported
    - Custom test frameworks not supported
-   - Workaround: Convert tests to JUnit
+   - Workaround: Convert tests to JUnit or wrap test execution

 6. **Standard Maven layout required**
    - Non-standard directory structures may fail